You are here

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Organizational Management B.B.A. grads have attained six months to one year after graduation.
+Here's a sampling of positions and grad programs Organizational Management B.B.A. grads have attained six months to one year after graduation.

 For more data see the Organizational Management B.B.A.
 Graduate Follow-up Report.